hylang/hy/CONTRIBUTING.rst

 - All incoming features should be accompanied with tests.

-- Generally there is no need to open an issue before submitting a PR.
+- If you are contributing a major change to the Hy language (e.g. changing the behavior of or removing functions or macros), or you're unsure of the proposed change, please open an issue in the `issue tracker`_ before submitting the PR.
+This will allow others to give feedback on your idea, and it will avoid constant changes or wasted work.
+For other PRs (such as documentation fixes or code cleanup), you can directly open the PR without first opening a corresponding issue.

 - Before you submit a PR, please run the tests and check your code against the style guide.
 You can do both of these things at once::